GdsLacerda/Hackord/README.md

 Now to download source code go to [code tab](https://github.com/WieszakWare/Hackord).
 Under the green `Code \/` menu, you can click `Download ZIP`.
 Now unzip the contest and for simplify documentation I will have path pointent to your desktop.
 MACOS NOTE: In [Drivers](https://github.com/WieszakWare/Hackord) folder, replace chrome driver with Chrome Driver for MacOS, you can download it from [official chrome webiste](https://chromedriver.chromium.org/) and replace gecko driver witb Firefox Driver for MacOS, you can download it from [official firefox github page](https://github.com/mozilla/geckodriver/releases).
 Once you have unziped you can execute the following commands:
-NOTE: Replace the path to Hackord with your own path, and replace python with python3 or python3.10 if it is the command you have python bind to.
+NOTE: Replcae the path to Hackord with your own path, and replace python with python3 or python3.10 if it is the command you have python bind to.
 For Windows:
 ```
 cd C:\Users\USER_USERNAME\Desktop\Hackord